GIScience/ors-map-client/README.md

 npm install
 ```

-3. Create a `app-config.js`, in the `/config`folder using the the provided `config-example.js` file as model.
+3. Create an `app-config.js`, in the `/src/config`folder using the the provided `/src/config/config-example.js` file as model.
 Usually only the following properties need to be defined:

 - `userApiKey` - ORS API key to be used when ot running the app from localhost or ors valid domains
 - `bitlyApiKey` - the bitly key that will be used to shorten the share URL
 - `bitlyLogin` - the bitly login that will be used to shorten the share URL

-4. Create also a the files ors-map-filters`-example`.js, hooks`-example`.js and theme`-example`.js without the `-example`, so that you have also *ors-map-filters.js*, *theme.js* and *hooks.js* in the `/config` folder.
+4. Create also a the files ors-map-filters`-example`.js, hooks`-example`.js and theme`-example`.js without the `-example`, so that you have also *ors-map-filters.js*, *theme.js* and *hooks.js* in the `/src/config` folder.

 5. The ORS menu is loaded/used by default.
 If you want to use a custom menu, have a look in the hooks-example.js